HEALTH AND SAFETY CODE

 (c) Death must be pronounced before artificial means of supporting a person's respiratory and circulatory functions are terminated.

 (d) A registered nurse or physician assistant may determine and pronounce a person dead in situations other than those described by Subsection (b) if permitted by written policies of a licensed health care facility, institution, or entity providing services to that person.
 Those policies must include physician assistants who are credentialed or otherwise permitted to practice at the facility, institution, or entity.
 If the facility, institution, or entity has an organized nursing staff and an organized medical staff or medical consultant, the nursing staff and medical staff or consultant shall jointly develop and approve those policies.
-The board shall adopt rules to govern policies for facilities, institutions, or entities that do not have organized nursing staffs and organized medical staffs or medical consultants.
+The executive commissioner of the Health and Human Services Commission shall adopt rules to govern policies for facilities, institutions, or entities that do not have organized nursing staffs and organized medical staffs or medical consultants.

 Acts 1989, 71st Leg., ch.
 678, Sec.
 1, eff.
 Sept.
 1, 1989.
 Amended by Acts 1991, 72nd Leg., ch.
 201, Sec.
 1, eff.
 Sept.
 1, 1991; Acts 1995, 74th Leg., ch.
 965, Sec.
 8, eff.
 June 16, 1995.

 Acts 2015, 84th Leg., R.S., Ch.
 1 (S.B.
 219), Sec.
 3.1501, eff.
 April 2, 2015.